ravipatako/Procedural/README.md

     -For now its just for the MusicPlayer but MoviePlayer will be added very soon

  - When running the program be sure to click number 2 from Menu and follow the rest.

+ - It seems when I try to commit and push I keep getting an erro along with an erro to pull the repo on another computer